Aman-Haris/Personal-Stock-Portfolio-Tracker/README.md

 * Enable Google Sheets API:

-- Go to Google Cloud Console
+i.
+Go to Google Cloud Console
-- Create a new project or select an existing one
-- Enable the "Google Sheets API" and "Google Drive API"
+ii.
+Create a new project or select an existing one iii.
+Enable the "Google Sheets API" and "Google Drive API"

 * Create Service Account:

-- In Google Cloud Console, go to "IAM & Admin" > "Service Accounts"
-- Create a new service account
-- Generate a JSON key file for this account
+i.
+In Google Cloud Console, go to "IAM & Admin" > "Service Accounts" ii.
+Create a new service account iii.
+Generate a JSON key file for this account

 * Share Your Google Sheet:

-- Open your Google Sheet
+i.
+Open your Google Sheet
-- Click "Share" and add your service account email (found in the JSON key file) as an editor
+ii.
+Click "Share" and add your service account email (found in the JSON key file) as an editor

 ### 4. Configure Streamlit Secrets